Teen guilty of forging drivers' licences for Auckland high school students

 An Auckland teenager has admitted altering drivers' licences for high school students, with police suspecting she was helping minors get into the city's bars and clubs.

-At the time of Elia's arrest, in May, police said her offending put a large numbers of young people, including 16 and 17-year-olds, at a potential risk of harm.
+At the time of her arrest, in May, police said her offending put a large numbers of young people, including 16 and 17-year-olds, at a potential risk of harm.

 "Police would like to remind our community, students especially, that it is a criminal offence to alter an official identification document, and it is also illegal to present a forged document," acting Senior Sergeant Lisa Woodward said.